afsc-assessments/ebswp_2023/doc/EBSpollock.md

 Relative to last year’s BSAI SAFE report, the following substantive changes have been made in the EBS pollock stock assessment.
+Notably, a number of surveys were cancelled including the 2019 NMFS bottom-trawl survey (BTS), the 2019 NMFS acoustic-trawl survey (ATS), and th 2019 opportunistic acoustic data from vessels (AVO).

 #### Changes in the data

-   1. The 2019 NMFS bottom-trawl survey (BTS) biomass and abundance at age estimates were included.

-   2. The 2018 NMFS acoustic-trawl survey (ATS) age composition data were updated using samples from the ATS survey (in last year's assessment the age-length key was mainly composed of samples from the BTS)

-   2. The 2019 opportunistic acoustic data from vessels (AVO) conducting the bottom trawl survey was used as an added index of pollock biomass in mid- water.

    2. Observer data for catch-at-age and average weight-at-age from the 2018 fishery were finalized and included.

    2. Total catch as reported by NMFS Alaska Regional office was updated and included through 2019.

+   2. In summer 2019, the AFSC coordinated a survey conducted by three sailing drones (SD) using acoustics.

 ### Changes in the assessment methods

-There were some minor changes to the assessment model.
-We added the facility to incorporate a full time and age varying matrix of natural mortality rates to be specified (previously we used a time-constant vector of natural-mortality-at-age).
-This was done to provide an alternative evaluation of the output from the multi-species trophic model (CEATTLE; this volume).
-Also, new information is becoming available on the relative availability of pollock to our bottom trawl  survey gear.
-To make comparisons, we added control over the way selectivity in that survey impacts the relative "catchability" for key age groups.
-The control allows an approach to approximate the relative amount of process error to allow for selectivity changes (previously, the process error variance was specified through the ascending logistic parameters).
-This allowed us to compare results from an availability study that is presently being completed.
+There were some minor changes to data used for the assessment model this year.

-We continued to refine treatment of survey data via spatial-temporal models for  creating an alternative index including the broader region of the northern Bering Sea.
-Additionally, we applied the VAST model to age-specific data to derive alternative estimates of age composition data for   the bottom-trawl survey.
-Preliminary results from applying spatial smoothers to the acoustic index was also provided as a sensitivity.
+We continued to refine treatment of survey data via spatial-temporal models for  creating an alternative index including the broader region of the northern Bering Sea, mainly by improving the documentation.

 ## Summary of EBS pollock results
-The following table applies for Model 16.1, the model used for last year's assessment advice.
-An alternative table is provided for this same model but uses the VAST-treated survey data and includes the Northern Bering Sea is provided at the end of this draft.
-Here, the ABC recommendation reflects the Tier 3 estimate.
+The following table applies for Model 16.2, the model used for last year's assessment advice.
+An alternative table is provided for this same model but ignores the new Saildrone acoustic data collected in 2020. as in past years,  the ABC recommendation reflects the Tier 3 estimate.

 \begin{table}[ht]
 \centering